Key Takeaways

 - Handwashing Protocols: Staff must rigorously wash their hands before and after handling food, after using the restroom, and after touching any contaminated surfaces.
 This involves wetting, soaping for 20 seconds, thoroughly rinsing, and proper drying.

 - Training on Hygiene Protocols: Provide mandatory initial hygiene training for all new hires, covering all relevant hotel SOPs and hazard response procedures.
-Conduct regular refresher training sessions, especially when new protocols are introduced.
+Conduct regular refresher sanitation training sessions, especially when new protocols are introduced.
 Explore our guide on how to train your hotel staff to learn more.

 - Guidelines for Staff Illness: A sick employee can act as a vector for diseases.
 Therefore, make sure you have proper testing protocols in place.
-Once an employee is detected ill, they must be sent home immediately.
+Once an employee is detected as ill, they must be sent home immediately.

 This is how a popular hotel chain uses the GoAudits hotel inspection app to identify sick employees: